Color Mixing#

 return output_parameters, resources, None

 The task implementation is straightforward.
-We first get a reference to the color analyzer device.
-Then, we call the analyze function from the color analyzer device we saw earlier.
+We first get a reference to the color station device.
+Then, we call the analyze function from the color station device we saw earlier.
 Finally, we construct and return the dict of output parameters and the resources.

 The task YAML file is the following: